Driving Yourself by Car

 There are some reports of stolen cars being sold to unwitting foreigners and Thais alike for cash, whereby the car is discovered as stolen and is confiscated by officials.
 Therefore, it is advised that you actually pay for the car at the same time you go with the seller to transfer ownership.
 If you buy the car from an official used car dealership, then the official receipt from the custom-printed standard car dealership invoice books might be acceptable to you (as it has been for me).

-Once you own the car, it is strongly advised that you get a visible lock bar for the steering wheel and have a good security system.
+Once you own the car, you might want to get a visible lock bar for the steering wheel and have a good security system.
 Car theft occurs in Thailand, especially new and valuable models, though it's not significantly more common than in many other western countries.
 Many official measures have been taken to suppress car theft in Thailand, but corrupt government officials in some parts of Thailand, Cambodia and Laos have facilitated some sophisticated theft rings, and on the other side of the spectrum are petty car thieves who don't consider the future consequences of their shortterm actions.

 IMPORTANT: Remind every passenger to not open a car door on a street until they have looked behind to make sure a motorcycle is not coming.
 It is very common for passengers to open a car door and have a motorcycle hit it.
 This can cause serious injury to the motorcyclist and/or the car passenger, as well as considerable property damage.
 The passenger or car owner is liable for all damages.
 It is perfectly legal and normal in Thailand for motorcycles to drive in the spaces between cars, lanes, and the curb.